-- The playing area is free of dangerous objects such as broken glass or sharp stones. - There is enough space for each activity to take place. - The playing areas are limited to keep better control of the learners. - Equipment is in good condition and will not injure the - The activity is ability- and age-appropriate and the learners are ready to participate. - The teacher understands each learner's ability. - Learners are wearing the appropriate clothing. - The teacher understands how to teach the activity. - learners are participating.
+- The playing area is free of dangerous objects such as broken glass or sharp stones. - There is enough space for each activity to take place. - The playing areas are limited to keep better control of the learners. - Equipment is in good condition and will not injure the learners. - The activity is ability- and age-appropriate and the learners are ready to participate. - The teacher understands each learner's ability. - · Learners are wearing the appropriate clothing. - The teacher understands how to teach the activity. - The teacher monitors the environment in which learners are participating. - There is a first aid protocol in place.